sime/cv/README.md

 * Developing front and backend systems using Foundation and CakePHP respectively.
 * Converting requirements to Gherkin for BDD and CI with Travis CI.
 * Responsive CSS for three widths: 320px, 768px and 1024px.
-* Handlebars.js for templating real time calculations during checkout.
+* Handlebars.js for templating real-time calculations during checkout.
 * Automated deployments with Capistrano.

 ### January 2012 - March 2013